 Why Gay Men May Struggle With Self-Esteem & How it Can Be Improved

 Research has shown that gay men may experience higher levels of stress and lower self-esteem due to a variety of factors.
 These factors are often interrelated and affect one another.
 When looking at self-esteem, we have to consider one’s past and current environment, upbringing, parental relationships, peer relationships, biology, and socioeconomic position.
+At our Toronto-based LGBTQ+ psychotherapy clinic, we recognize that understanding intersectionality—how various aspects of your identity like race, class, and sexual orientation overlap—is key to providing effective therapeutic help.

 Societal expectations: Societal expectations of masculinity may make it more difficult for gay men to reconcile their sexual orientation with their gender identity, leading to feelings of confusion and self-doubt.